 Who Falls into the Top One Percent?

-Simple math says about 1.7 taxpayers fall into the top one percent.
+Simple math says about 1.7 million taxpayers fall into the top one percent.

 But some disagreement exists about the wealth threshold that determines one percent status.